kuzzleio/kuzzle/docs/plugins.md

 ### Worker plugins

-Every Hook plugin can be used as Worker, but Worker plugin can only be launch by the Server, if you define in configuration `"loadedBy": "worker"`, the plugin will be ignored.
+Every Hook plugin can be used as a Worker plugin, but Worker plugins can only be launched by the Server.
+If you set your configuration as `"loadedBy": "worker"`, the plugin will be ignored.
-You can convert a Hook plugin into a Worker plugin by adding attribute `threads` in your plugin definition.
+You can convert a Hook plugin into a Worker plugin by adding a `threads` attribute to your plugin definition:

 ```json
 {